Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

 \subsubsection{Intuition of MSG (Algorithm \ref{alg:MSG})}

-We also propose the mirror stochastic gradient algorithm (MSG) described in Algorithm \ref{alg:MSG}.
-The key step of MSG is to design a gradient estimator of $\nabla F$ such that each update on the original space $x$ using a gradient estimator of $F$ mirrors the update on the reformulated space $u$ using the gradient of the convex objective $G$.
+As for MSG, the key step is to design a gradient estimator of $F$ such that each update on the original space $x$ mirrors the gradient update of the convex objective $G$ on the reformulated space $u$ {as illustrated by Figure \ref{fig:demo}}.

-To mirror the SGD update on $G$, one needs to build a gradient estimator $v_F$ and chooses the right stepsize for MSG.
-Since projected SGD already achieves the optimal sample and gradient complexities for stochastic convex optimization under certain stepsize choices~\citep{nemirovski2009robust} and $G(u)$ is convex, intuitively, one should use a similar stepsize for MSG.
 Denote the stepsize as $\gamma$.
-Next, we illustrate how to build the $v_F$.